 The single most important preventative measure is vaccination (including receiving a booster shot).
 This will decrease the likelihood of infection, serious illness, hospitalization, and death.

 Other public health interventions can also prevent the spread of disease.
-Given the prevalence and enhanced transmissibility of the delta variant of COVID-19 as well as the ongoing emergence of new variants such as omnicon, measures such as masking indoors, hand washing, and social distancing are vital.
+Given the prevalence and enhanced transmissibility of the delta variant of COVID-19 as well as the ongoing emergence of new variants such as Omicron, measures such as masking indoors, hand washing, and social distancing are vital.
 The best anyone can do to prevent infection is to get vaccinated and follow common-sense infection control and public health guidelines.

 The single most important preventative measure is vaccination (including receiving a booster shot).